Together we can make a difference Change the world Spread the word

 Eastern Orthodox fasting is a spiritual discipline that involves abstaining from certain foods and drinks for a period of time, usually in preparation for a religious feast or as a form of penance.
 There are several reasons why Eastern Orthodox Christians fast:

-Overall, Eastern Orthodox fasting is seen as a way to draw closer to God, to seek His forgiveness and mercy, and to grow in spiritual discipline and devotion.
+to seek His forgiveness and mercy, and to grow in spiritual discipline and devotion.

 In Orthodoxy, the phrase “Pray without ceasing” is a fundamental concept often associated with the practice of the Jesus Prayer.
 This statement is taken from the New Testament, specifically 1 Thessalonians 5:17, which says, “Pray without ceasing.”